 Take a walk or drive and have your child look for signs that start with different letters.
 You can write out the alphabet or part of the alphabet and have him point to the letters he sees and match it to his sheet of letters.

 Whoa, preschoolers and scissors?
 Yes!
-Find a pair of preschool-safe scissors and give kids a ball of play dough to experiment with, as Kids Activities Blog does.
+Find a pair of preschool-safe scissors and give kids a ball of play-dough to experiment with, as shown on the Kids Activities blog.
 This helps build fine motor strength and control.

-Lay down your child's coat with the outside part touching the floor and the neck of the coat facing your child, as Teach Preschool suggests.
-The child puts his arms into the sleeve holes of his coat and then flips it over his head.
-The teachers will love you for it.
+Lay down your child's coat with the outside part touching the floor and the top of the coat facing your child, as Teach Preschool suggests.
+From there, a child can then put on his own coat by slipping his arms into the sleeve holes and then flipping it over his head.
+The teachers will love you for teaching this skill.

 Sure, your child can follow a one-step direction, but a three-step direction is more challenging.
 Make it a silly game by saying, "Get your teddy bear, get a tissue and have him blow his nose."

-Hands On as We Grow has directions for making a kid-safe balance "beam" in your backyard.
+The blog Hands On as We Grow has directions for making a kid-safe "balance beam" in your backyard.
 See if your child can hop or step only on the path you set, which helps to develop large muscle control and balance.